risingwavelabs/risingwave-docs/cloud/project-choose-a-project-plan.md

 4. **Meta node**: Takes charge of managing the metadata of compute and compact nodes and orchestrating operations across the system.

-5. **ETCD**: A distributed key-value store that provides a reliable way to store data across a cluster of machines.
-This node cannot be scaled manually after the cluster is created.
+5. **ETCD**: A distributed key-value store that provides a reliable way to store data across a project of machines.
+This node cannot be scaled manually after the project is created.

 For the architecture of RisingWave, see [RisingWave architecture](/docs/current/architecture/).